argoproj/argo-cd/docs/user-guide/diffing.md

     - kube-controller-manager
 ```

 It is possible to configure ignoreDifferences to be applied to all resources in every Application managed by an Argo CD instance.
-In order to do so, resource customizations can be configured like in the example bellow:
+In order to do so, resource customizations can be configured like in the example below:

 ```yaml
 data: